-Laura is a vegetarian who eats insects, which is called an "entotarian."
+Laura, and half of the Chirps team are vegetarians who eats insects.
+You could call them "entotarians."
 There are lots of vegetarians and vegans who eat insects, as crickets are full of protein and B12, two things that vegetarians often struggle to get enough of.
 Whether insects are right for you depends on why you are vegetarian.
-In many ways insects are much more sustainable than other animals and even some plant sources.
-They also have a limited central nervous system and lack pain receptors, which is why many vegetarians decide to eat bugs!
+In many ways, insects are much more sustainable sources of protein than other animals and even plants.
+They also have a limited central nervous system and lack pain receptors, which is why many vegans decide to eat bugs!
 We recommend you do your own research and come to your own decision, but it's an interesting question, and we love talking to vegetarians and seeing what they think of Chirps!

 How did you come up with the idea?

-In college, Laura was studying abroad in Tanzania and met a woman selling fried caterpillars on the side of the street.
+In college, Laura was studying abroad in Tanzania and met a food vendor selling fried caterpillars on the side of the street.
 Despite being a bit hesitant, she bought one, bit down, and her first thought was, “Wow!
 This tastes like lobster!”
-When she returned to the US, Rose and Meryl jumped on board, and after a few escaped crickets in the dorm room later, Chirps was born.
+When she returned to the US, Rose and Meryl jumped on board, and after a few escaped crickets in their dorm room later, Chirps was born.

 How is eating bugs good for the world/sustainable/eco-friendly?

-Insects use far fewer resources than the meat we usually eat!
-They produce 1% of the greenhouse gas emissions as beef, and while cows take over 2000 gallons of water to make a pound of beef, it only takes about one gallon of water to make a pound of cricket flour.
+Insects as a protein source require far fewer resources than the meat and plant proteins we usually eat!
+They produce 1% of the greenhouse gas emissions as beef, and while it takes over 2000 gallons of water to make a pound of beef, it only takes about one gallon of water to make a pound of cricket flour.
 From the amount of land used to how efficiently they use their feed, insects are a major environmental win.
 So that’s why we started Chirps - to get Americans excited about eating bugs!